Indianapolis Colts owner Jim Irsay was found unresponsive in December in apparent overdose, police report says | KRDO

 (CNN) — Jim Irsay, the owner of the Indianapolis Colts, was found unresponsive and cold to the touch in December in what a police report describes as an overdose.

-A police report obtained by CNN affiliate WISH said the incident took place at Irsay’s home in Carmel, Indiana, around 4:30 a.m. on December 8.
+A police report obtained by CNN said the incident took place at Irsay’s home in Carmel, Indiana, around 4:30 a.m. on December 8.

 The Carmel Police Department report listed the incident as an overdose and said an officer who arrived at the home described Irsay, 64, as “unresponsive, breathing, but turning blue.”